-The Arts Essentials program provides $1,000 annually to all CPS schools that have completed the Creative Schools Survey the previous spring and have an active Arts Liaison.
+The Arts Essentials program provides $1,000 annually to all CPS schools that have fully completed the Creative Schools Survey and have an active Arts Liaison.
 Schools do not need to apply for Arts Essentials.

-Important Arts Essentials Deadlines for School Year 2019-20
+Important Information about Arts Essentials for School Year 2020-21

 For CHARTER, CONTRACT, AND OPTIONS Schools:

-Arts Essentials funds were made available to schools on September 24, 2019.
-Funds are kept within the Department of Arts Education budget; designated charter school officers may receipt against these funds* through Epicenter until the spending deadline.
+Arts Essentials funds will be made available to schools on a rolling basis.
+The week after a Liaison completes the Creative Schools Survey, funds will be transferred into that school’s budget.
+Funds are kept within the Department of Arts Education budget; designated charter school officers may receipt against these funds through Epicenter* until the spending deadline.

 *Please contact your network operations office to determine the appropriate officer who will submit reimbursements in Epicenter on behalf of your school.
 Receipts must be submitted all at once.
 Schools will be reimbursed for a maximum of $1,000.
 Reimbursements are processed monthly by the Department of Arts Education.